meringlab/og_consistency_pipeline/README.md

 For the 15 member species of the Primates level (see `data/9443.primates.species.tsv`), the data directory includes FASTA sequences (in `data/fastafiles`) and orthologous group mappings (in `data/pickles`) as well as clades (in `data/clades`).

-- To test the consistency pipeline on the small example data ([test_data] directory), execute `test.sh`, which will make the three levels hierarchically consistent.
-The command in the script is limited to a small number of trees, to run the full example (~ 8000 Trees), an execution with several cores is recommended (`-c` option, see final comment `test.sh`)
+- To test the consistency pipeline on the small example data (`test_data` directory), execute `test.sh`, which will make the three levels hierarchically consistent.
+The test dataset is limited to 40 tree computations, to run the full example dataset (`data` directory ~ 8000 Trees), an execution with several cores is strongly recommended (`-c` option, see final comment `test.sh`)

 # Contact